-- 6.1 Off-Site land will be required to deliver the Habitat Units and Hedgerow Units needed to achieve a 10% net gain (a Habitat Unit deficit of 0.63 remains, as well as a 0.05 Hedgerow Unit deficit), and satisfy the trading error for medium distinctiveness, at Jackson's Ridge. - 6.2 Proposals are coming forward to register the wider landholding at Stonehouse Farm as a "Habitat Bank", in which the required off-Site Habitat Units could be registered and allocated to the proposed development at Jackson's Ridge.
+- 6.1 Off-Site land will be required to deliver the Habitat Units to satisfy the trading error for medium distinctiveness, at Jackson's Ridge. - 6.2 Proposals are coming forward to register the wider landholding at Stonehouse Farm as a "Habitat Bank", in which the required off-Site Habitat Units could be registered and allocated to the proposed development at Jackson's Ridge.
 However, off-Site units could equally be purchased from a separate off-Site provider. - 6.3 The Habitat Bank (Phase 1) occupies an area of c.
 17.15ha, and comprises a series of modified grassland fields, associated boundary hedgerow and tree lines, woodland and a stream (as shown on the Site-Wide Masterplan CSA/6476/111). - 6.4 The offset Site, either located within the proposed Habitat Bank or located by an additional off-Site provider, will be subject to the creation of c.
-0.09ha of mixed scrub in 'good' condition, from a modified grassland baseline (in 'poor' condition) (or alternatively, a smaller area of higher distinctiveness habitat), and the creation of c.
-0.015km of native hedgerow (in 'good' condition) (or alternatively, a smaller length of higher distinctiveness hedgerow). - 6.5 The offset Site, if not located within the proposed Habitat Bank, would ideally be located in a strategically significant location based upon the following: - Draft Horsham District Nature Recovery Network Report (2021) - Weald to Waves- The Corridor Map - 6.6 The above works will deliver 0.63 Habitat Units and 0.06 Hedgerow Units as set out within the accompanying Statutory Metric. - 6.7 The proposed works at the offset Site will be subject to registration via the Biodiversity Gain Site Register which will require preparation of an HMMP setting out works required for 30 years and secured through appropriate legal mechanisms.
+0.016ha of mixed scrub in 'good' condition, from a modified grassland baseline (in 'poor' condition) (or alternatively, a smaller area of higher distinctiveness habitat). - 6.5 The offset Site, if not located within the proposed Habitat Bank, would ideally be located in a strategically significant location based upon the following: - Draft Horsham District Nature Recovery Network Report (2021) - Weald to Waves- The Corridor Map - 6.6 The above works will deliver 0.11 Habitat Units as set out within the accompanying Statutory Metric. - 6.7 The proposed works at the offset Site will be subject to registration via the Biodiversity Gain Site Register which will require preparation of an HMMP setting out works required for 30 years and secured through appropriate legal mechanisms.
 Subject to this registration, Biodiversity Units delivered can be allocated to the proposed development as set out below.